 Not hard to miss, the London Eye can be reached by a number of different options.
-Why not try the river boat from stops including London Bridge, Greenwich, Canary Wharf, Tower and Masthouse Terraceor for a unique experience?
+Why not try the river boat or hop off a sightseeing bus for a unique experience?

 Parking is available at the Q-Park Westminster car park.
-Other spaces are nearby but keep in mind it is in the Congestion Zone.
+Other spaces are nearby but keep in mind the area is in the Congestion Zone.

 Hop on the 211, 77 or 381.
 Alternatively, jump off at the London Eye stop on one of the red sightseeing bus routes.